Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]

 While the plausibility problem-space constraint is satisfied by design by transplanting only realistic existing code, it is informative to analyze how the statistics of the evasive malware relate to the corresponding distributions in benign apps. \autoref{fig:statistics} reports the cumulative distribution of app statistics across the four settings: the $X$-axis reports the statistics values, whereas the $Y$-axis reports the cumulative percentage of evasive malware apps.
 We also shade two gray areas: a \emph{dark gray area} between the first quartile $q_1$ and third quartile $q_3$ of the statistics for the benign applications; the \emph{light gray area} refers to the $3\sigma$ rule and reports the area within the 0.15\% and 99.85\% of the benign apps distribution.

 \autoref{fig:statistics} shows that while evading Sec-SVM tends to cause a shift towards the higher percentiles of each statistic, the vast majority of apps falls within the gray regions in all configurations.
+However, thanks to the enhanced extraction capabilities of the framework this is less evident compared to our initial work, making the current attack even more efficient and powerful, especially against Sec-SVM.
 We note that this is just a qualitative analysis to verify that the statistics of the evasive apps roughly align with those of benign apps; it is not sufficient to have an anomaly in one of these statistics to determine that an app is malicious (otherwise, very trivial rules could be used for malware detection itself, and this is not the case).